-Oncidium Twinkle Culture and Care: Its Growth Requirements
+Oncidium Twinkle Care and Growth Requirements

 Oncidium twinkle prefers bright, diffused light throughout the day to grow well.
 They grow quite well indoors.
 East and west-facing windows are great spots to keep your Oncidium twinkle.
 It does not like very dark places.